-I have been asked to share some of my reflections regarding the Jan 2015 separation from Potters House.
-Though at first unsure, thinking of the amount of pastors (and congregants) that have gone through their own separation from Potters House in the past, these reflections may be helpful for others in processing this journey.
+I have been asked to share some of my reflections regarding the Jan 2015 separation from The Potters House / CFM fellowship.
+Though at first unsure, thinking of the amount of pastors (& congregants) that have gone through & will go through their own separation from Potters House / CFM in the past, these reflections may be helpful for those processing this journey.

-The following list of 48 pastors no longer in the Potters House UK or churches shut down is not exhaustive and (does not include the amount of congregants that leave nor the multiple dozens of redirected pastors) is only from memory; however what it does show, is that statistically a significant number of current pastors will go through their own separation from Potters House within the next few years (when this post was written less than 4 years ago the number was 32 & has now grown to 48!).
+For posterity, the following list of 50 pastors no longer in the Potters House UK &/or churches shut down is not exhaustive and (does not include the amount of congregants that leave nor the multiple dozens of redirected pastors) is only from memory; however what it does show, is that statistically a significant number of current pastors will go through their own separation from Potters House within the next few years (when this post was written the number was 32 & has now grown to 50!).

 Peter Bayerman – (Started Walthamstow - No Longer in PH);